| History In

 episode of the family history.

-Giegengack, a tailor (like his father, about whom
+Giegengack, a tailor (like his father) and coming from Roßdorf, Thüringen,

 was a soldier in the German city of Zerbst (close to